gerryw1389/gerryw1389.github.io/_posts/2016-10-15-set-up-customized-ps-prompt.md

 ### Description:

 Follow this post to setup a customized PS Prompt.
 Most of this comes from [this](https://hodgkins.io/ultimate-powershell-prompt-and-git-setup) post.
+See my [dot files post](https://automationadmin.com/2022/01/dot-files) for some references to these settings.

 ### To Resolve: